gritcoding/microbit/TU_MARCH.md

 3. "Glowing Pendulum" - remember or learn how to read the accelerometer
 4. "Hero" game - create your own game!
 Recommended for the students that are more advanced and confident in their skills.

 Recap some basic instructions on how to use your microbit: https://github.com/gritcoding/microbit/blob/master/TU_NOV3_S1.md

+There will be **prizes** for best attempt!

 ## Research for the actual day: